eransevil/TaskMangment/README.md

 npm start
 ```

-The frontend will be available at `http://localhost:3001` (or another port if 3001 is in use)
+The frontend will be available at `http://localhost:3000` (Create React App default).
+The proxy in `package.json` is configured to forward API requests to the backend.

 ## API Endpoints